AY2425S2-CS2103T-W13-1/tp/docs/UserGuide.md

 Names that differ in lower and upper case letters are not considered as duplicate contacts even if the same exact letters are used.
 For example, `John Doe` and `john doe` are not considered duplicate contacts.

 Additionally, names with different amount of spaces between them are also not considered duplicate contacts.
-For example, `John Doe` and `John  Doe` are not considered duplicate contacts.
+For example, `John Doe` and <code>John&nbsp; Doe</code> are not considered duplicate contacts.

 This way, we leave room for flexibility in deciding contact names, with the bare minimum of preventing the addition of duplicates as specified.